 In February 2019, the Company completed a winter drill program.
-A total of 2,051m were drilled in six completed holes and two holes that were abandoned due to poor ground conditions.
-Drilling focused on the north-south trending A1 basement hosted electromagnetic "EM" conductor, where previous drilling in 2014, including hole PLN14-019 (6.0m @ 0.012% U_3O_8), indicated the conductive corridor to be prospective for mineralization.
-All six holes encountered strong hydrothermal alteration over variable widths and a number of narrow radiometric anomalies, including a downhole radiometric peak of 1,382cps (PLN19-026), often a key signature of mineralized systems.
-The A1 conductive corridor remains prospective to the south and PLN hosts multiple drill targets that remain untested on the property and will be the subject of future exploration.
+The program drilled a total of 2,051 m in six completed holes and two holes that were abandoned due to poor ground conditions.
+The drilling focused on the north-south trending A1 basement hosted EM conductor.
+Previous drilling in 2014, including hole PLN14-019 (6.0 m @ 0.012% U_3O_8), indicated the conductive corridor to be prospective for mineralization.
+All six holes encountered strong hydrothermal alteration over variable widths and several narrow radiometric anomalies, including a downhole radiometric peak of 1,382 cps (PLN19-026), often a key signature of mineralized systems.
+The A1 conductive corridor remains prospective to the south, and PLN hosts multiple drill targets that remain untested on the property and will be the subject of future exploration.

-In December 2021 the company commenced ground geophysics at Broach Lake to refine the targets for the winter 2022 drilling.
+In December 2021, the company commenced ground geophysics at Broach Lake to refine the targets for the winter 2022 drilling.
 The work consisted of 16 line-km of DC Resistivity and 12.9 line-km of Time Domain electromagnetic (TDEM) surveying.
-The Broach Lake conductors are in the southeast region of the property and are situated 9km to the north, adjacent and parallel to EM conductors of the Patterson Lake Structural Corridor, host to Fission Uranium's Triple R deposit and NexGen's Arrow Deposit.
+The Broach Lake conductors are in the southeast region of the property and are situated 9 km to the north, adjacent and parallel to EM conductors of the Patterson Lake Structural Corridor, host to Fission Uranium's Triple R deposit and NexGen's Arrow Deposit.

-During January-June 2022 DC Resistivity and TDEM surveying was also carried out on the G4 grid, an area on the west side of the PLN Property where the southeast trending A1 conductor had been previously identified through geophysical surveying and limited drilling.
-The 13.95 line-km of DC Resistivity and 4.9 line-km of Small Moving Loop TDEM was designed to extend coverage of the A1 conductor to the west boundary of the Property.
+From January to June 2022, DC Resistivity and TDEM surveying were also carried out on the G4 grid, an area on the west side of the PLN Property where the southeast trending A1 conductor had been previously identified through geophysical surveying and limited drilling.
+The 13.95 line-km of DC Resistivity and 4.9 line-km of Small Moving Loop TDEM were designed to extend coverage of the A1 conductor to the west boundary of the Property.

 Mobilization for the winter drilling program commenced on January 10, 2022.
-The 6-hole winter 2022 drill program was designed to assess 2 previously untested target areas: Five holes on the Broach Lake conductors and one hole on the N Conductors in the northern part of the property.
-A total of 3,908m were drilled in 6 completed holes and 2 abandoned holes.
-Hole PLN22-031 completed at Broach Lake intersected anomalous radioactivity, measured with a hand held RS-125 scintillometer, and a peak of 2,382 cps with the down-hole gamma survey.
+The six-hole winter 2022 drill program was designed to assess two previously untested target areas: five holes on the Broach Lake conductors and one hole on the N Conductors in the northern part of the property.
+A total of 3,908 m were drilled in six completed holes and two abandoned holes.
+Hole PLN22-031 completed at Broach Lake intersected anomalous radioactivity, measured with a handheld RS-125 scintillometer, and a peak of 2,382 cps with the down-hole gamma survey.
 The anomalous results are associated with a narrow brecciated fault zone.
-A 30m wide graphitic mylonitic fault zone was encountered a further 150m down-hole.
+A 30 m wide graphitic mylonitic fault zone was encountered a further 150 m down-hole.
 The first two holes at Broach Lake (PLN22-028 and 030B) encountered visible dravite, often found in association with uranium mineralization.

-Drill hole PLN22-029 was an exploration hole drill testing the deep N Conductor complex 22km north of Broach Lake in the northern part of the property.
-The unconformity was intersected at a depth of 675.9m and the drill hole intersected multiple structures in the basement gneisses within a 91m core interval that were strongly graphitic in very broken sections of core that display cataclastic and mylonitic textures indicative of both ductile shearing and brittle faulting.
-Anomalous radioactivity of 300cps measured with a hand held RS-125 scintillometer was encountered in the drill hole a depth of 783.3m.
+Drill hole PLN22-029, an exploration hole, tested the deep N Conductor complex 22 km north of Broach Lake in the northern part of the property.
+The unconformity was intersected at a depth of 675.9 m and the drill hole intersected multiple structures in the basement gneisses within a 91 m core interval that were strongly graphitic, in very broken sections of core displaying cataclastic and mylonitic textures indicative of both ductile shearing and brittle faulting.
+Anomalous radioactivity of 300 cps measured with a handheld RS-125 scintillometer was encountered in the drill hole a depth of 783.3 m.